CentOS-PaaS-SIG/ci-pipeline/README.md

 ### Message Types
 Below are the different message types that we listen and publish.
 There will be different subtopics so we can keep things organized under the org.centos.prod.ci.pipeline.* umbrella.
 The fact that ‘org.centos’ is contained in the messages is a side effect of the way fedmsg enforces message naming.

-Each change passing through the pipeline is uniquely identified by an identifier.
-This identifier is a URL.
-The content at that URL may change over time, while the fact that the URL is the unique identifier will remain constant.
+Each change passing through the pipeline is uniquely identified by repo, rev, and namespace.

 #### Trigger - org.fedoraproject.prod.git.receive